snehaljha/local-tomcat/README.md

 ![Settings](https://raw.githubusercontent.com/snehaljha/local-tomcat/main/img/settings.png)

-* local-tomcat.catalinaHome (required) to be configured to tomcat home / catalina home.
 * local-tomcat.warDir (optional) will contain relative path to war directory.
 Default value is 'target'.
+* local-tomcat.tomcatInstances (required) list of instance objects with properties :-
+    - name (requried) Given name to the instance can be seen while making a choice or on status bar.
+    - catalinaHome (required) to be configured to tomcat home / catalina home.
-* local-tomcat.deploymentPort (optional) tomcat port at which applications are accessible.
+    - deploymentPort (optional) tomcat port at which applications are accessible.
 Default value is 8080.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 0.0.1